We’ve recently been working with large contact centers to explore the best potential opportunities for automation for their clients.

 While each of these query-types is ripe for automation, we identified another interaction that spanned all queries around existing orders: customer identification and verification (ID&V).
 Each call regarding an existing order (which was the vast majority of calls), included around 30 seconds of ID&V where the customer was asked to confirm their order number, name and address for security purposes.

-In this post, we’re going to explain how PolyAI uses speech recognition and machine learning to handle ID&V across any number of different industries.
+In this post, we’re going to explain how PolyAI uses speech recognition and machine learning to handle ID&V across contact centers in any number of different industries.

 ID&V with Artificial Intelligence

 Using automatic speech recognition, customers can give their information without needing to hang around on hold to speak to a human.
 The problem with this, is that speech recognition is often really bad at understanding.

 But are human beings really that much better?
 The kind of information you’re usually required to give during ID&V is the same sort of information that will have customers spelling out loud or dusting off their phonetic alphabet.
 What if AI could eliminate the need for this?

 At PolyAI, we’ve created a solution that records not only what it thinks it’s heard, but all of the possible things it might have heard.
 It’s a bit like when someone says something and you don’t hear.
 Imagine if you had recorded it and could play it back over and over in your head until you realised what the other person meant, and it took you under a second to do.

 Because the system doesn’t just rely solely on speech recognition, and can use context to understand information, it can handle different accents.
 The diagram below shows three different people giving their postcodes in different accents, and different words.
 The ID&V system ranks all of possible postcodes in order of what it thinks it heard.
 Note that it records variations and ‘P’ and ‘B’, and ‘A’ and ‘8’ etc.

 The system then checks the potential postcodes against a database of postcodes in the UK, and eliminates anything that isn’t an actual postcode.